jechol/daybit-api-docs/source/includes/_pydaybit.md

 You can place trailing stop order to sell the coin, with certain rate of discount compared with current price, when the price has dropped at specific rate compared with highest price.
 Likewise, you can also buy the coin, with certain rate of extra charge compared with current price, when the price has risen at specific rate compared with lowest price, by placing trailing stop order.

 For example, let say you placed a trailing stop order with (sell=True, role='both', quote='BTC', base='USDT', amount='0.1', cond_type='fall_from_top', cond_arg1='-0.01', cond_arg2='-0.005') parameters.
-After the trailing stop order has placed, if the price has dropped since it reached highest price at 10,000 USDT, it will be trigerred at 9,000 USDT (= 1000 USDT * (1 - 0.1)) and create selling limit order at the price of 8955 USDT (= 9,000 USDT * (1 - 0.005)).
+After the trailing stop order has placed, if the price has dropped since it reached highest price at 10,000 USDT, it will be triggered at 9,000 USDT (= 1000 USDT * (1 - 0.1)) and create selling limit order at the price of 8955 USDT (= 9,000 USDT * (1 - 0.005)).

 * In *Fall From Top* case, when `current_price` ≤ `top_price` * (1 + `cond_arg1`), it places a limit order for the price of `current_price` * (1 + `cond_arg2`).